 Remember photography is all about personal preference, style and perspective, so it’s all about what excites you and what works for you.
 Don’t go on a location if you don’t feel comfortable with what you’re doing because it will come through in your images.

 Which then brings us on to the camera.
-As you all know, it’s a powerful tool and is capable of creating so many exciting things.
+As you all know, it’s a powerful tool and can create so many exciting things.

 Combine your camera settings with your personal skills and you’ll be onto a winner.